mahdi-jewel/JavaScript-Mini-Project/README.md

 # JavaScript-Mini-Project
-Dynamic Analog Clock using html css and javascr
+Dynamic Analog Clock using html css and javasc